Skullybutcher/Bharatbuilds/docs/judge-qa.md

-The deterministic parser is the fast path and emits candidates with source spans; the Bedrock fallback engages only when the parser yields nothing usable, and its output is schema-validated and Gate-1 reviewed like everything else — model output is never auto-accepted, and without credentials the fallback reports `EXTRACTION_UNAVAILABLE` instead of guessing.
+The deterministic parser is the fast path and emits candidates with source spans; the Bedrock fallback engages only when the parser yields nothing usable, and its output is schema-validated and Gate-1 reviewed like everything else, model output is never auto-accepted, and without credentials the fallback reports `EXTRACTION_UNAVAILABLE` instead of guessing.
 Ambiguity routes to `NEEDS_REVIEW` and contradiction without precedence to `COMPILATION BLOCKED`, so a bad extraction stalls the pipeline rather than corrupting it.